Most men in the United States have been circumcised. Other than majority compliance, why is it even a consideration?

 Today, the 10-minute male circumcision procedure is performed in hospitals at the request of parents within 10 days of a male birth.
 This is common among Jewish and Islamic families, as well as aboriginal tribes.
 Due to shorter hospital stays, most babies are circumcised within 2 days of birth.
 Studies indicate that between 0–3 percent of all circumcisions have complications such as bleeding or infection.
-While leaving the choice to parents and adult male patients, the American Academy of Pediatrics (AAP) says the benefits of circumcision outweigh the risks:
+While leaving the choice to parents and adult male patients, the American Academy of Pediatrics (AAP) says the benefits of circumcision outweigh the slight risks:

 - Easier hygiene – Washing the penis is simpler since it does not require retraction.

 - Decreased risk of UTIs – Male urinary tract infections are more common in uncircumcised males.

 - Decreased risk of STIs – Circumcised men might have a lower risk of certain sexually transmitted infections.

 - Prevention of penile problems – A condition called phimosis prevents foreskin retraction, leading to inflammation.

 - Decreased risk of penile cancer – Although, cancer of the penis is less common in circumcised men, as is cervical cancer in their female sexual partners.

 As a global practice, about 80 percent of adult men in the United States have circumcised genitals.
 The months of August and September records the highest number of births.
 When deciding for their sons, many fathers may duplicate their own experience with circumcision or uncircumcision.
 Others dwell on the pain or emotional trauma—that the child will not remember days later.
 For male children to be A Bit More Healthy on into adulthood, parents may consider, medical, religious, and/or hygienic criteria.
 Then discuss options with a family physician.